 Worked over 10 years as a Petroleum and Civil Engineer for Exxon.
 Certified Petroleum Engineer, State of Texas.

 Served over 11 years in the US Army Reserve, Retired as a Lt.
 Col. 1993

 Teaching Certificate in Math & Physics from UW: 1995

-Taught full-time at Chrysalis High School in Woodenville 1997 - 2011
+Taught students one on one, full-time at Chrysalis High School in Woodenville 1997 - 2011

 Retired from full time teaching: 2011

 Taught math, physics, and some chemistry on a one-on-one basis at Chrysalis high school from 1997 to 2011.
 Tutored students from 6th grade thru college.
 Successful in teaching/tutoring all ages of students in math and science.
 As a United Way volunteer, tutored grade school students who were temporary wards of the state.

 Have had great rapport with my students; try to make learning fun, show students practical or even humorous ways to think of or remember mathematical principles, not just rote memorization of formulas.
 Emphasize students understanding the math, not just memorizing or punching buttons on a calculator.
 Show them the flexibility within various math procedures to make problems easier to do, less time consuming, easier to remember, and more accurate.